Forgot your password?

 * Hazardous waste is classified according to the definition used by the countries in which we operate.

-First Solar has operational recycling facilities in all of its global manufacturing plants.
-First Solar recycles both manufacturing line scrap and modules returned from the field modules on-site.
-First Solar’s recycling process recovers up to 95% of the semiconductor material and 90% of the glass.
+In 2013, First Solar increased the amount of waste it recycles through wastewater treatment enhancements.
+In previous years, wastewater at our Malaysia manufacturing facility had to be shipped off-site as waste, increasing the overall amount of waste disposed.
+By treating the wastewater onsite and recycling it, First Solar is reducing the amount of overall waste disposed.
+First Solar has recycling facilities that are operational in all of its global manufacturing plants.
+We recycle modules on-site; both manufacturing line scrap and modules returned from the field.
+First Solar’s state-of-the-art recycling process recovers over 90% of the semiconductor material and 90% of the glass.
 The glass cullet is reused in new products and the unrefined semiconductor material is sent for further processing to be reused in new modules.
 Many other manufacturing by-products are recycled.
-Overall, of the total material First Solar sends off-site, 83% is sent for beneficial reuse.
+Overall, of the total material First Solar sends off-site, 84% is sent for beneficial reuse, and not to landfill.

 1 Carbon intensity refers to the amount of CO₂ emissions per unit of energy.